imohitch/DeepLearningOnAndroid/README.md

 >* has some or no coding experience

-***This series of tutorials cover not just how to deploy a model on android but assumes a reader to have no understanding of deep learning, android development and minimum coding experience.***
+***This series of tutorials cover not just how to deploy a model on android but assumes a reader to have no understanding of deep learning, android development and asks for minimum coding experience.***

 >Above said, this repo requires a reader to just know
 >* how to run a jupyter notebook